dhiva/hello-user/README.md

 ### Overview

-The service and architectural decisions and configurations are made to deploy the hello user service on the Google Cloud Platform (GCP).
-The service is designed to be highly available, secure, and scalable, with a focus on automated deployment and centralized management.
+The service employs a robust architecture on Google Cloud Platform, focusing on high availability, security, and scalable deployments.

 ### Core Components